-Gunilla Clancy is presently a Ph.D. candidate at the division of Chemical Environmental Science, Chalmers University of Technology.
+Gunilla Clancy received her Ph.D. at the division of Chemical Environmental Science, Chalmers University of Technology in 2014.
 She has several years of industry experience, including having worked as an Environmental Specialist within product development at IKEA of Sweden.
 During this time, she participated as an IKEA representative in the Center for Environmental Assessment of Product and Material Systems (CPM).
-The research focus for her Ph.D. dissertation is on guiding product development towards more sustainable products.
+The research focus for her Ph.D. dissertation was on guiding product development towards more sustainable products.